nurkanovat/sampling/02_activities/assignments/a2_questionnaire_design_part_a.md

 Observational Units: Each respondent's responses on their music preferences and perceptions of popular music, analyzed to explore age-related influences.

+Sampling strategy: a stratified random sampling strategy will be used to ensure that different age groups are proportionately represented.

 ```

 Your 5-10 question survey: